MaTriXy/blog/source/_posts/2015-07-07-wrapping-existing-libraries-with-rxjava.markdown

 As you can see, our `handleActivityResult()` method simply passed the result through to the IabHelper to handle.
 If the activity result matches our request, the Listener we created will be called, which in turn calls our subscriber methods.

+Again, we need to be sure to check `subscriber.isUnsubscribed()` to ensure we still have someone who cares about the result.

 ## Rx Everywhere

 These are just a few examples showing how to wrap existing libraries in RxJava.
 That should help you consistently use Functional Reactive Programming throughout your Android apps, and take advantage of some of the many benefits.

 After some cleanup, I'll get the full code to my RxOpenIAB wrapper on Github for you to see.

+<sup id="sub-1">1</sup> See my [talk](https://www.youtube.com/watch?v=VITu_wp4pNc&list=PLqUf0A_J96n7NSfEUMjISZJPH4A-RIhta&index=6) from Droidcon Montreal for more on architecting libraries